alexkit/CurtainsUp/README.md

 ### A word from the author

 CurtainsUp was born at a time when many people were requesting features for [@thepastrybox](https://twitter.com/thepastrybox).
 I thought it would be nice if they had the opportunity to pull requests for a project they were enthusiastic about.
 I thought that, instead of using my own little frameworks, it would be smart to use libraries that are well-documented and that many people use.
-Since I didn’t know exactly which tools would be needed, I decided to go overboard and provide a very rich, broad offer, so that everyone could easily pick the tools they needed.
+Since I didn't know exactly which tools would be needed, I decided to go overboard and provide a very rich, broad offer, so that everyone could easily pick the tools they needed.

-I’ve used CurtainsUp on a few projects now besides the Pastry Box template and it takes me seconds to get started, and seconds to go live (I just have to remove/comment out the bits of code/plugins not used).
-I’ve used CurtainsUp with both the [Zend Framework](http://framework.zend.com/) and [Slim](http://www.slimframework.com/); in both cases the mutual inclusions worked great.
+I've used CurtainsUp on a few projects now besides the Pastry Box template and it takes me seconds to get started, and seconds to go live (I just have to remove/comment out the bits of code/plugins not used).
+I've used CurtainsUp with both the [Zend Framework](http://framework.zend.com/) and [Slim](http://www.slimframework.com/); in both cases the mutual inclusions worked great.

 CurtainsUp is a humble venture.
-I don’t deserve much credit for it.
-I’ve done my best to pay tribute to the awesome projects included in CUp.
-If you have authored some of the code aggregated in "backstage" and feel your work hasn’t been given the respect it deserves, please get in touch with me.
+I don't deserve much credit for it.
+I've done my best to pay tribute to the awesome projects included in CUp.
+If you have authored some of the code aggregated in "backstage" and feel your work hasn't been given the respect it deserves, please get in touch with me.

 ## Change Log